-While after school clubs have previously been the go-to option for lots of families, many are having to reduce their numbers and some aren’t opening at all in September.
+Let’s face it—after school care is hard at the best of times.
+And after the global pandemic, it still feels near impossible.
+Whilst after-school clubs have previously been the go-to option for lots of families, many are having to reduce their numbers, and some have had to close down.

 So what are your options?